 Portfolio manager biography

 Stefan Gries is co-manager of BlackRock Greater Europe Investment Trust plc.
-He is head of the European Equity team within the Fundamental Equity division of BlackRock’s Portfolio Management Group.
-He is co-manager on the European Absolute return (long/short) portfolios, as well as on Pan European and Europe ex UK long-only portfolios.
-Prior to joining BlackRock in 2008, Stefan spent two years at Scottish Widows Investment Partnership where he completed a two-year graduate programme.
-Since joining BlackRock, he has worked both as a portfolio manager and as an analyst covering, at various times, energy, pharmaceuticals and insurance on behalf of the European Equity team.
-He earned an MA in economics and Spanish from the University of St. Andrews in 2005.
+He is Co-Head of the European Equity team within BlackRock’s Fundamental Equity Group.
+He co-manages the Pan European and Continental Europe ex-UK strategies, as well as the European Absolute return (long/short) portfolios.
+Prior to joining Blackrock in 2008, Stefan spent 2 years at Scottish Widows Investment Partnership where he completed a 2-year graduate program.
+Since joining BlackRock, he has worked both as a Portfolio Manager and as a Research Analyst covering, at various times, Energy, Pharmaceuticals and Insurance on behalf of the European Equity team.
+Stefan earned an MA in Economics & Spanish from the University of St. Andrews in 2005.

 Board of directors